 Gambling services providers who break the terms of their licences face fines of thousands of pounds under a new policy published by the Jersey Gambling Commission.

-The commission has published a civil penalty policy to deal with breaches of the new gambling legislation or individual licence requirements.
+The Commission has published a civil penalty policy and decision making process to deal with breaches of the new gambling legislation or individual licence requirements.
 The Gambling (Jersey) Law 2012 allows fines of up to £5,000, or in cases where someone offering gambling services has profited from the breach, they can be fined up to twice the profit – even if that amount is over the £5,000 threshold.